arnabb1swas/Task-Manager/README.md

 - [x] Adding Paginations.
 - [x] Seperating Query from Controller.
 - [x] Using Graphql-Shield.
-- [x] Adding Text Search in Filters with Pagination.
+- [x] Adding Text Search in filters with Pagination.